anxiousazure/anxiousazure/README.md

 If it wasn't obvious I really like Outsiders SMP!
 Yeah I got into it several years late but it has me in a deathgrip.
 I live in the maze now.

 And!!
 The other current hyperfixation is Vampires SMP!
 It's got me in a chokehold and it is so so sooo interesting to me... chewing excitedly on the characters and the lore...
+Also Bannerfall!!
+Bannerfall my beloved I love me a medieval fantasy...

 I also really really like Subnautica, it's probably one of my favorite games of all time.
 I also log a completely reasonable (it is not at all reasonable) amount of hours in Stardew Valley!